davmitch0971-sudo/MSRC-110240-Evidence/README.md

 Last Update: 02:05 AM CDT
 Summary: Automated monitoring has detected a continuous cycle of state changes (8+ unique hashes) within a 15-minute window following formal

+UPDATE 02:10 AM CDT: The 'Sentinel' monitor has now logged 14 unique state changes.
+The high frequency of these events (approx. 85s intervals) confirms a critical instability in the target infrastructure.
+This sustained "Panic Cycle" validates that the reported Authorization Boundary Failure is a deep-rooted architectural regression that cannot be addressed via standard hot-patching.
 # ⚠️ LIVE INCIDENT STATUS: Environment Volatility
 **Status:** Active Infrastructure Instability (MSRC/Origin) **Last Update:** 02:05 AM CDT